How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Pros of the 4% Rule:

-• Sequence of Returns Risk: Early downturns hurt when withdrawals are high.
+• Sequence risk: Early downturns bite when withdrawals are fixed.

 A Safer 3.5% Rule for a Long Retirement